 • Developing a question that will effectively elicit an AI-generated response that meets certain specifications.

-• Comparing/contrasting AI-generated text with other scholarly work.
+• Comparing and contrasting AI-generated text with other scholarly work.

 • Evaluating AI-generated text for missing or biased information.